core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <!--
    TODO Next two paragraphs are thorny
    Also, as above, the topic-data resource may not even hosted at the broker, which only knows the link to that resource.
 It is up to the actual, responsible host to "assign" a topic-data resource (i.e., associate it with a URI to store within the topic resource at the broker), without even creating the resource yet.

+   Removed

+A CoAP endpoint creating a topic MAY specify a topic-data URI when the topic-data resource is not hosted by the broker.
 -->

-A CoAP endpoint creating a topic MAY specify a topic-data URI when the topic-data resource is not hosted by the broker.

-If the topic-data property is empty the broker will assign a URI for a publisher to publish to.
 Please note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

 On success, the server returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map with key-value pairs.
 The response must include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type" and "topic-data".
 It may also include a number of optional properties too.